Trinity College, Cambridge: Great Gate

 The Great Gate is the main entrance to the college, leading to the Great Court.
 A statue of the college founder, Henry VIII, stands in a niche above the doorway.
-In his right hand he holds a chair leg instead of the original sword and myths abound as to how the switch was carried out and by whom.
-In 1983 Trinity College undergraduate Lance Anisfeld, then vice President of CURLS (Cambridge Union Raving Loony Society) replaced the chair leg with a bicycle pump.
-Once discovered the following day, the college removed the pump and replaced with another chair leg.
+In 1983, Trinity College undergraduate Lance Anisfeld, then Vice-President of CURLS (Cambridge Union Raving Loony Society), replaced the chair leg with a bicycle pump.
+Once discovered the following day, the college removed the pump and replaced it with another chair leg.
 The original chair leg was auctioned off by TV Presenter Chris Serle at a Cambridge Union Society charity raffle in 1985.
+In 2023, the college replaced the chair leg with a sceptre to mark the 75th birthday of Charles III, an alumnus of the college.
 In 1704, the University's first astronomical observatory was built on top of the gatehouse.
 Beneath the founder's statue are the coats of arms of Edward III, the founder of King's Hall, and those of his five sons who survived to maturity, as well as William of Hatfield, whose shield is blank as he died as an infant, before being granted arms.

 Great Court

-Great Court (built principally 1599–1608) was the brainchild of Thomas Nevile, who demolished several existing buildings on this site, including almost the entirety of the former college of Michaelhouse.
+Great Court (built 1599–1608) was the brainchild of Thomas Nevile, who demolished several existing buildings on this site, including almost the entirety of the former college of Michaelhouse.
 The sole remaining building of Michaelhouse was replaced by the then current Kitchens (designed by James Essex) in 1770–1775.
 The Master's Lodge is the official residence of the Sovereign when in Cambridge.

-King's Hostel (built 1377–1416) is located to the north of Great Court, behind the Clock Tower.
+King's Hostel (built 1377–1416) is located to the north of Great Court, behind the clock tower.
 This is, along with the King's Gate, the sole remaining building from King's Hall.

-Bishop's Hostel (built 1671, Robert Minchin) is a detached building to the southwest of Great Court, and named after John Hacket, Bishop of Lichfield and Coventry.
+Bishop's Hostel (built 1671) is a detached building to the southwest of Great Court, and named after John Hacket, Bishop of Lichfield and Coventry.
 Additional buildings were built in 1878 by Arthur Blomfield.